SpaceFoon/Ez-Game-Audio-Conversion/README.md

 - **Privacy and Reliability:** Operates offline, ensuring data privacy and reliability.
 - **High-Quality Output:** Employs FFMPEG for superior sound quality, codec support and speed.
 - **Intelligent File Handling:** Automatically resolves duplicate file names and selects the best input file.
-- **Meta Data Support:** Will transfer basic meta data like title and artist.
+- **Meta Data Support:** Will transfer basic meta data like title.
 Works with all formats.
 - **Loop Tag Support:** All loop meta data will be transferred to new Ogg or FLAC files.
 When changing sample rate, loop timings will be adjusted automatically.
+Cannot write loop tags TO M4A, only FROM.

 ## Installation